 Sponsored by the Governor’s STEM Workforce Development Council

-Provide educators with externship experiences in STEM-based industries, deepening the connection between the workplace and the classroom.
+Provide educators with externship experiences in STEM-based public and private industries, deepening the connection between STEM workplaces and the classroom.

-The role of an Employer Host is to provide an educator or small group of educators (based on capacity) with a 1-3 day, on-site, experiential learning opportunity in your place of business.
+The role of an Employer Host is to provide an educator or small group of educators (based on capacity) with a 3 or 6 day, on-site, experiential learning opportunity in your place of business.
 This visit should consist of the following 8 aspects.

 Safety first.
 The teacher extern should be trained in and follow all safety protocols while on your premise.
 This will also be part of their education and will aid in classroom instruction.

 A deeper understanding of why soft skills are important in the workplace.